 1934 = 1×10³ + 9×10² + 3×10¹ + 4×10⁰

 If we made a formula for a 4-digit number, it could look like this:

-The symbol "a" here stands for a digit from 0 to 9.
+The symbol "a" here represents a digit from 0 to 9.
 The index next to "a" denotes the digit's place (we count from 0, from right to left).

-Now, the binary system works in the same way, but we only use two digits and multiply them by powers of two.
+Now, the binary system works similarly, but we only use two digits and multiply them by powers of two.
 So the formula would be following:

 In this system, we multiply two digits (0 and 1) by 2 to the power corresponding to its place in the number.

 For example, we would write "9" as "1001" because:

 1001 = 1 × 2³ + 0 × 2² + 0 × 2¹ + 1 × 2⁰ = 8 + 0 + 0 + 1 = 9

 "2" in binary is "10" because 1 × 2¹ + 0 × 2⁰ = 2